a crow can caw and draw

 Read target words in texts

-- Engage in shared reading of the target text A Crow Can Caw and Draw.
+- Engage in shared reading of A Crow Can Caw and Draw (found below).

 - Read the text with the children again, fading support.